GareArc/AutoDav/README.md

 3. (Optional) Enable TLS/SSL

     To enable HTTPS with SSL/TLS, configure Certbot by following the [Certbot Configuration Guide](./certbot/README.md).
-Ensure that you update the .env file with your certificate details and enable NGINX_HTTPS_ENABLED.
+Ensure that you update the `.env` file with your certificate details and set `NGINX_HTTPS_ENABLED` to `true`.

+    You can also use existing certificate files directly by specifying their paths in the `.env` file.
+Refer to the environment variable settings in the table above for more details.

 4. Start the WebDAV Service